mdcampbell13/lms_site/README.md

 This is my proposed project submission for Code Louisville.

-This project consists of a site showcasing a local LLC company which is also my personal small business.
+This project consists of a site for a small business providing audio / video service and equipment rental.
 The site also is hosted at the domain louisvillemediasolutions.com in an AWS S3 bucket as the endpoint.
-That code has been minified for optimization.
+That code has been minified.

 This project was developed using the skills I aquired from the Treehouse front end web development track and other sources and meets the following project submission requirements for Code Louisville: